sixswordstudio/Education/College/0 - January 2025 - Classes/PREP 1300 - Academic Success/ASSIGNMENT - Mapping the Semester/Appendix-II-Priorities-Goal-Setting.md

    c. **What will it take** to achieve success in the program

    d.
 Where do you **hope to be** after completing the program

+#### Draft Answers
+1. My vision for the Winter 2025 semester is that, in the end, I am proud of my grades and my performance, having set the cornerstone of the foundation of further success.
+2. In order to make this vision a reality, I will show up to class on time, complete my assignments on time, and take responsibility for my responsibilities as a whole.
+3. SMART 1: